Responsive Menu

 Migraine Triggers

 What are migraine triggers and how can I avoid them?
-Those are the questions that plague migraine sufferers!
+Those are the questions that plague people with migraine!
 Their loved ones would like to know too.
 We can travel down this road of triggers and how to manage them together.

 Migraine Triggers can feel like your worst enemy, but if we are intentional we can try to conquer a few of them and maintain the rest.
-It may be surprising to some that everything from that lovely rain storm to flashing lights could cause a migraine.
+It may be surprising to some that everything from that lovely rainstorm to flashing lights could cause a migraine.
+However, Healthline explains the pulsing of fluorescent lights can trigger a migraine attack.
 We might suspect loud noises or even stress, but would we expect a long list of potential foods?

 Wait, you mean that innocent cheese and cracker snack or appetizer could cause a migraine?
 Yep, depending on the person.
 Everyone has different triggers.
 Bonus, it may even depend on the type of cheese!
 Aged cheese is the guilty one.
 It’s like we are solving a mystery.

-In fact there is a pretty hefty list of foods that are culprits, but my hope is knowing will be power.
+In fact, there is a pretty hefty list of foods that are culprits, but my hope is knowing will be power.
 So it’s a big list, but it might be only one of these things that is a trigger for you.
 Or it would be great if none of the foods was a trigger!
-Cleveland Clinic lists these as foods potential headache/migraine triggers:
+Cleveland Clinic lists these as foods potentially headache/migraine triggers:

 • aged cheese (blue cheese, brie, cheddar, English stilton, feta, gorgonzola, mozzarella, muenster, parmesan, swiss)